pittcsc/pittcsc-blog/src/posts/coolpost.md

 ---
-title: Test Post 37
+title: Test Post 38
 author: Robbie Fishel
 tags: ["Swift Dev"]
 date: 2022-01-12
 ---

-Test Post
+This is a test post.